 Beyond fielding frontline requests, the AI also has features to make your human agents more efficient.

-Limitation & Alternative: These features provide AI suggestions to assist agents.
-For teams that prefer a more gradual path to autonomy, a "human-in-the-loop" approach can be beneficial.
-Some platforms, like eesel AI's Copilot, start by drafting replies for agent review and approval.
-This allows the AI to learn from feedback over time before being given more autonomy.
+• Complementary options: These features provide AI suggestions to assist agents with high reliability.
+For teams that prefer to start with a "human-in-the-loop" approach, some platforms like eesel AI's Copilot can draft replies for agent review directly within Jira.
+This allows the AI to learn from feedback while you maintain full control.

 The setup process

-The Teamwork Graph is the brain behind the whole operation, but its knowledge is mostly limited to data within Atlassian's own products and a few pre-built connectors.
+The Teamwork Graph is the brain behind the whole operation, and its core strength lies in its deep integration with data within Atlassian's own products.

-- The Alternative: For organizations using a "best-of-breed" software approach, a platform-agnostic AI may be a consideration.
-Platforms like eesel AI are designed to integrate with over 100 sources, which allows them to access information from various tools across a business.
+• A complementary approach: For organizations using a wide variety of external software, a platform-agnostic AI can be a helpful addition.
+Platforms like eesel AI are designed to integrate with over 100 sources, allowing you to bring together information from various tools alongside your Jira setup.

-- The Alternative: An alternative is an "invitation" model where an AI platform, such as eesel AI, is connected to a helpdesk to learn from historical ticket data automatically.
-Its personality and actions are guided by plain English prompts rather than building conversational flows.
-This approach can offer a different setup and maintenance experience.
+• A complementary approach: An additional option is an "invitation" model where an AI platform, such as eesel AI, is connected to a helpdesk to learn from historical ticket data.
+This can offer a different setup experience to complement your manual intent flows.

 A closer look at pricing

-First things first: the AI features like the Virtual Agent and AIOps aren't available on every plan.
-You'll need to be on a Cloud Premium or Enterprise plan to get access.
-The pricing is per-agent, and for the virtual agent, you get a certain number of conversations per month before you have to start paying per use.
+The advanced AI features like the Virtual Agent and AIOps are available on Jira Service Management's Cloud Premium and Enterprise plans.
+The pricing is per-agent, and for the virtual agent, Atlassian provides a generous number of assisted conversations to get you started.

 Here's a quick breakdown: